Tens of thousands of people turned out for the first Sound On Sound music festival.

 In a statement, organizers wrote in part:

 “As with any new event, we experienced some growing pains on Saturday — so we worked overnight to make the experience even better…”

 That included beefing up staff at vendor stations, better signage, and adding paths to make it easier to get around.

 The City of Bridgeport says it was excited to host the event and added in part:

 “The acts that I saw were pretty much amazing.
-The way that they organized it today was also amazing.
-I know there were a lot of concerns from Saturday that they addressed,” Nick Rose of Plainville added.
+The way that they organized it (Sunday) was also amazing.
+I know there were a lot of concerns from Saturday that they addressed,” said Nick Rose of Plainville.